TakaoNishidaBBT/B-code/README.md

 # B-code
-online editor

-## Overview
-B-code allows you to edit files on server.
+B-code allows you to edit files directly on your server.